Destination: Mt. Sherman – 14er

 Where to Camping to Hike Mt.
 Sherman

 I highly suggest camping nearby the night before as it’s always best to hit the trail early and be coming down the mountain by noon.
-Weather in Colorado is unpredictable and even more unpredictable at higher altitudes.
+The weather in Colorado is unpredictable and even more unpredictable at higher altitudes.
 Mt Sherman is a good 30-minute drive outside Fairplay so best to camp near the trailhead on Four Mile Creek Road.
-There are two designated campgrounds an a few dispersed sites along Four Mile Creek road but the area does fill up on the weekends, so get their early or reserve a campsite in advance.
+There are two designated campgrounds and a few dispersed sites along Four Mile Creek road but the area does fill up on the weekends, so get there early or reserve a campsite in advance.